-Amino acids: Amino acids are the building blocks of protein.
+Amino acids in mushrooms: Amino acids are the building blocks of protein, and a valuable piece of mushroom nutrition.
 There are nine amino acids essential to humans because our bodies cannot make them.
 While animal-based foods generally contain all the necessary amino acids, plant-based proteins are usually low in one or more kind.
 Mushrooms, however, contain all nine types of essential amino acids.

 Vitamins: Edible mushrooms are a fantastic source of several vitamins, especially B vitamins.
 The B vitamins found in mushrooms help your body break down carbohydrates and fats and play an important role in the nervous system.
 Need more vitamins in your life?
 Vitamins are part of the mushroom nutrition worth knowing.
 Eating one cup of mushrooms can provide you with the following amounts of vitamins, depending on the species:

 - 7% daily intake of B1

 - 22-25% daily intake of B3

 - 23% daily intake of B6

 Most people are surprised to find that mushrooms are also a great source for vitamin D. Just like humans, mushrooms produce vitamin D when exposed to sunlight.
 When it comes to getting this essential vitamin, mushrooms are the only source of produce that can help.
 The key here is that they have to be exposed to sunlight.
 Use sun-dried mushrooms to help boost your vitamin D intake.
 They can be added to soups, risottos and vegetable dishes, or made into a delicious tea.
 Interested in creating a vegan based diet including mushrooms?
 Check out our friends VeganLiftz's extensive content on staying healthy while being vegan. click to get more info